oatlog/oatlog/doc/planning_report/main.typ

 === Wost-case optimal joins (pre-print 2012, published 2018)

 A wost-case optimal join is $O("max possible output tuples")$ given the input size and query @optimaljoin.
-It has been shown that it is not possible to get a wost-case optimal join from just binary joins are not asymptotically optimal, so a new algorithm is needed @optimaljoin.
+It has been shown that it is not possible to get a wost-case optimal join from just binary joins, so a new algorithm is needed @optimaljoin.
 There is a worst-case optimal join algorithm called generic join.
 For any variable ordering, it recursively finds the value for a variable, one at a time.
 As far as we can tell, implementing this is quite straightforward, and it is also used in egglog @relationalematching.